cvquesty/cis_hardening-OLD/README.md

 # cis_hardening

-Welcome to the CIS HArdening Module.
+Welcome to the CIS Hardening Module.

 #### Table of Contents